NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

       - Icon + "Replying to" text: highlights immediate parent comment only (not all ancestors)
       - @username link: navigates to user's public profile (/accounts/user/<username>/)
     - **NEW**: Comment highlight animation uses WCAG AA compliant colors (blue theme)
-    - **UPDATED**: Load more replies functionality with flat pagination
+    - **UPDATED**: Load more replies functionality with flat pagination using root_comment
+      - Backend uses root_comment field to fetch ALL replies in thread (not just direct children)
-      - Backend limits initial replies to 5 direct replies per comment with reply_count field
+      - Backend limits initial replies to 5 per thread with reply_count showing total in thread
-      - "Load More Replies (X)" button appears when more than 5 direct replies exist
+      - "Load More Replies (X)" button appears when thread has more than 5 total replies
-      - AJAX loading of additional direct replies (5 at a time) without page refresh
+      - AJAX loading of additional replies (5 at a time) from entire thread without page refresh
-      - All loaded replies displayed flat with reply indicators
+      - All loaded replies displayed flat with reply indicators showing parent context
       - Loading indicator during fetch
-      - Button updates with remaining count or removes when all loaded
+      - Button updates with remaining count or removes when all thread replies loaded
       - Toast notification on successful load
     - **UPDATED**: Collapse/expand functionality simplified for flat structure
-      - Clicking left border hides/shows all direct replies under a comment
+      - Clicking left border hides/shows all replies in the thread
       - No recursive nesting to manage
+    - **UPDATED**: Parent comment highlighting with improved scroll positioning
+      - Clicking "Replying to" link scrolls parent to center of viewport (not top)
+      - Prevents comment from being hidden behind fixed headers or cut off at edges
+      - Uses scrollIntoView with block: 'center' for better visibility
     - **UPDATED**: All comment actions use toast notifications
       - Post comment: "Comment posted successfully!"
       - Edit comment: "Comment updated successfully!"